-Raw material is engaged in a comprehensive FIP and is listed active as such on www.fisheryprogress.org, and; Raw material remains approved according to the MarinTrust Standard until Category 4 is achieved, and; The ingredient manufacturer is MarinTrust certified (or equivalent), and; The ingredient received by the UoC is MarinTrust CoC certified from factory to feed mill or the UoC can demonstrate a verified traceability system from factory to mill.
-Category 4 MSC Chain of Custody (Default Version); raw material is Marine Stewardship Council Chain of Custody certified (or equivalent).
+Raw material remains approved according to the MarinTrust Standard until Category 4 is achieved, and; The ingredient manufacturer is MarinTrust certified (or equivalent), and; The ingredient received by the UoC is MarinTrust CoC certified from factory to feed mill or the UoC can demonstrate a verified traceability system from factory to mill.
+Category 4 MSC Chain of Custody (Default Version); raw material is Marine Stewardship Council Chain of Custody certified (or equivalent205).